John Singleton, Trailblazing Writer-Director of 'Boyz N the Hood,' Dies at 51

 Singleton also helmed Rosewood (1997), a period piece about a racist attack; 2 Fast 2 Furious (2003), the second installment in the high-octane franchise; Four Brothers (2005), with Gibson, Mark Wahlberg, André Benjamin and Garrett Hedlund as unlikely family members; and Abduction (2011), a thriller starring Taylor Lautner.

 As a producer, Singleton said he used $4 million of his own money to back Hustle & Flow (2005).
 That film earned an Academy Award nom for lead actor Terrence Howard and captured the original song trophy for "It's Hard Out Here for a Pimp."

 Singleton's most recent project was Snowfall, the FX crime drama that he co-created with Eric Amadio and Dave Andron.
-It was renewed for a third season that was set to begin in September.
+It was renewed for a third season that was set to begin this summer.

 Boyz N the Hood first showed up on Singleton's application to the USC School of Cinematic Arts; he was calling it Summer of '84 back then.
 Later, as a student in the school's Margaret Mehring Film Writing Program, he learned an important lesson, he told The Hollywood Reporter's Stephen Galloway in a wide-ranging 2014 interview.

 "I learned that no one was going to write the films I wanted to do except for me," he said.
 "No one was going to have the vision to tell the stories that I wanted to tell except for me."